Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Decisions with financial consequences start early

-When kids are in college, and even before they graduate from high school, they make choices with potential for long-lasting impact.
-Often, paths are attached to weighty financial decisions without us (parent or student) realizing what's happening.
+When kids are in college, and even before they graduate from high school, they make choices with the potential for long-lasting impact.
+Often, paths are attached to weighty financial decisions without us (parent or student) realizing what’s happening.

 Here are some of the decisions with which students may wrestle while in high school:

 - Should I pursue an interest that could lead to a scholarship?
 How much time will this interest take?
-How much money will I (or my parents) need to spend for equipment, lessons, competitions, and travel associated with this interest?
+How much money will I (or my parents) need to spend on equipment, lessons, competitions, and travel associated with this interest?
 Will the scholarship help me meet my career goals, personal goals, and financial goals or will it detract from these goals?
-Will I be happy that I pursued this interest even if I don't win a scholarship?
+Will I be happy that I pursued this interest even if I don’t win a scholarship?

 - Should I take electives in subjects that interest me or courses that may boost my GPA and make me attractive for scholarships or college admissions?
 Are there courses that both interest me and make me attractive or should I be thinking more about learning for the sake of learning?